whatisaProCoder/odin-task-management-app/README.md

 This project showcases what's possible with fundamental web technologies:

 - **Vanilla JavaScript**: No frameworks like React or Vue - just pure JavaScript with modular patterns
-- **HTML & CSS**: Hand-crafted markup and styling without component libraries
+- **HTML & CSS**: Hand-crafted markup and styling without component libraries, pixel-perfectly matching the Figma designs through meticulous implementation
 - **Webpack**: For bundling and building the application
 - **LocalStorage API**: For data persistence
 - **Electron**: To transform the web app into a desktop application